 Treat your kid chefs to a backyard culinary experience by constructing a mud pie kitchen.
-Mom Kristen of Pepper Paints started by picking a shady spot in their yard near lots of dirt, sand, sticks and leaves – and the water hose, of course!
+Pick a shady spot in the yard near lots of dirt, sand, sticks and leaves – and the water hose, of course!
 After a family trip to the thrift store for pots, pans, muffin tins, the works – the messy-fun kitchen was open and cookin’ with dirt.
-Kristen happily reports that this pretend-play kitchen stayed busy throughout the warm months with lots of “fresh” meals and many, many desserts (as expected)!
+This pretend-play kitchen stayed busy throughout the warm months with lots of “fresh” meals and many, many desserts (as expected)!

 Tikes on trikes burning up the driveway?
 Cool ’em down with this DIY kiddie carwash featured on Cowboys and Cocktails.
 Joking that her son went through the wash so many times his lips turned blue, Mom Anne says that this cool water experience was easy to create and only required PVC pipes with holes drilled throughout for the water spray.
 See the rest of the post for more fun photos of her tot taking his trike through the spray cycle!